Visiting an elephant sanctuary had to come first on the list as this is one of the main reasons why many people visit Chiang Mai.

 If you’re a backpacker, one place you must try is Zoe in Yellow!
 The place is always packed with both young Thai locals and backpackers enjoying cheap alcohol whilst bopping along to electronic music.
 It’s essentially a taste of Koh Phangan but in Chiang Mai.

-#16 Browse the Sunday night market in the Old City
+#16 Stroll around the Sunday night market in the Old City

-If food heaven and shopping heaven were merged together, you would get the Sunday Night Market in the Old City.
+If food heaven and shopping heaven were merged together, you would get the Sunday Night Market in Chiang Mai Old City.
 That’s the best way to describe it!